We have partnered with local energy advisors to offer these assessments at a reduced cost:

 - recover heat from drain water.

-The 50% thermal energy target is challenging to achieve.
+The 50% or 60% thermal energy targets can be challenging to achieve.
 But it will result in large energy cost savings.
-Specifically, when compared to a home built to the base National Building Code standard.
+Specifically, when compared to a home built to the 2015 National Building Code standard.

-Once the build is complete, you must schedule a return visit with an energy advisor.
+Once the home construction is complete, you must schedule a return visit with an energy advisor.
 The advisor will:

 - complete a final blower door test;